Create Split-Color Text in Photoshop

 Choosing the Move Tool.

-And before moving the text, go up to the View menu in the Menu Bar and choose 100%.
-This zooms your document to the 100% view mode which allows you to nudge the text one pixel at a time:
+Go to View > 100%.
+This zooms your document to 100%, which allows you to nudge your text exactly one pixel at a time.

 Selecting the 100 percent view mode in Photoshop